-PSD is creating a set of web-based reanalyses comparison tools.
-Our first tool is a monthly plotting page that allows users to plot from various reanalyses.
-Plots include means, anomalies and climatologies.
+PSD has created a set of web-based reanalyses comparison tools.
+We have a monthly/seasonal plotting page that allows users to make maps and vertical cross-sections from various reanalyses.
+Statistics include means, anomalies and climatologies.
 Users can also difference the various reanalyses for all three types of statistics (for any overlapping date in the reanalyses).
-Composites (averaging multiple dates) are available as well.
-We will add the ability to use our available climate timeseries (e.g. PNA) or your own time series to composite on.
+Composites (averaging multiple dates) are also available.
+We plan to add the ability to use our available climate timeseries (e.g. PNA) or your own time series to composite on.

-Our third tool is a trajectory generator.
-It allows users to plot forward and backward trajectories from different reanalyses (currently NCEP R1, NCEP R2, and 20CR with more planned).
+A trajectory generator allows users to plot forward and backward air trajectories from different reanalyses (currently NCEP R1, NCEP R2, and 20CR, and ERA-Interim).
 Users can plot the trajectories of one or more levels on a single plot.
 The output is plotted on a map and is available as netCDF and as KMZ files suitable for Google Earth.

-Our fourth tool is a distribution analyzer.
-It allows users to plot and compare the distributions of daily data during a season from different sources including different reanalyses (currently NCEP R1 and 20CR) and observed data.
-By using it, users can see where values have fallen historically and can see how different distribution assumptions impact the tails of the distribution.
+A distribution analyzer allows users to plot and compare the distributions of daily data during a season from different sources including different reanalyses (currently NCEP R1 and 20CR) and observed data.
+Users can see where data values have fallen historically and can see how different distribution assumptions impact the tails of the distribution.

 Current Web Tools